ybbond/ybbond/content/posts/Inclusive Content Sharing/index.md

 Back to the topic of content sharing.
 I gave you example about sharing picture of animal that some people may find disturbing.
 That is one thing.

-Other thing is to think about individuals that do extra effort to conceal their **privacy**, even from Google.
+Other thing is to think about individuals that do extra effort to conceal their **privacy**, even from Google[^2].

 What is it about Google?
 Well, some people believe that accessing Google's domains or endpoints may give off their privacy to that company.
-The obvious example is using Google Analytics for any website[^2].
+The obvious example is using Google Analytics for any website[^3].
 That practice may give off visitors' data to Google.
 Other example is using Google Fonts, or embedding Youtube videos.
 Extreme example is linking a text to Youtube, like how I did in some of my posts.

 ![Previously, I share Youtube links too](2.png "Previously, I share Youtube links too")